openownership/openownership.beta/_team/francesca-baker.markdown

   linkedin: https://www.linkedin.com/in/francescabaker
 ---

 Francesca is a storyteller, spreading the word about the work we do.
+She’s passionate about communication and connection.